 You might be here because something feels a little different lately.

-It’s natural to feel unsure, worried, or even a little helpless.
+It’s natural to feel unsure or worried.

 Adolescence is a big time — identity, independence, peer relationships, academic pressure, and emotional regulation are all developing at once.
 Layer in neurodivergence, learning differences, sensory needs, or executive function challenges, and it can feel overwhelming for both teens and parents.